awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.other.md

 **Tip**
 Or, to use a script that sets up your environment and installs the AWS IoT Greengrass Core software for you, see [Quick start: Greengrass device setup](quick-start.md)\.

 If you're new to AWS IoT Greengrass, we recommend that you use a Raspberry Pi or an Amazon EC2 instance as your core device, and follow the [setup steps](module1.md) appropriate for your device\.

+If you plan to build a custom Linux\-based system using the Yocto Project, you can use the AWS IoT Greengrass Bitbake Recipe from the meta\-aws project\.
+This recipe also helps you develop a software platform that supports AWS edge software for embedded applications\.
+The Bitbake build installs, configures, and automatically runs the AWS IoT Greengrass Core software on your device\.

+Yocto Project
+An open source collaboration project that helps you build custom Linux\-based systems for embedded applications regardless hardware architecture\.
+For more information, see the [Yocto Project](https://www.yoctoproject.org/)\.

+meta\-aws
+An AWS managed project that provides Yocto recipes\.
+You can use the recipes to develop AWS edge sofware in Linux\-based systems built with [OpenEmbedded](https://www.openembedded.org/wiki/Main_Page) and Yocto Project\.
+For more information about this community supported capability, see the [meta\-aws](https://github.com/aws/meta-aws)project on GitHub\.

+meta\-aws\-demos
+An AWS managed project that contains demonstrations for the meta\-aws project\.
+For more examples about the integration process, see the [meta\-aws\-demos](https://github.com/aws-samples/meta-aws-demos) project on GitHub\.

 To use a different device or [supported platform](what-is-gg.md#gg-platforms), follow the steps in this topic\.

 1. <a name="setup-jetson"></a>If your core device is an NVIDIA Jetson device, you must first flash the firmware with the JetPack 4\.3 installer\.
 If you're configuring a different device, skip to step 2\.
 **Note**